ufal/nametag3/README.md

 # NameTag 3

-NameTag 3 is an open-source tool for named entity recognition (NER).
+NameTag 3 is an open-source tool for named entity recognition (NER), **curently under development**.
 NameTag identifies proper names in text and classifies them into predefined categories, such as names of persons, locations, organizations, etc. NameTag3 can be trained to recognize both flat and nested named entities.

 NameTag 3 offers state-of-the-art or near state-of-the-art performance in English, German, Spanish, Dutch, Czech and Ukrainian.